* Swiss Re, SoftBank in preliminary talks - Swiss Re

 These new shares could represent up to 27.8 percent of Swiss Re's expanded share base.
 This would be below the 33.3 percent threshold above which SoftBank would be required to make a bid for the entire company, according to Swiss takeover rules.

 Another route for SoftBank to take a stake in Swiss Re would be for the Swiss company to sell some of the 23 million treasury shares it holds.
 SoftBank could also launch an offer on the open market.

 SoftBank plans to offer Swiss Re's insurance products directly to users of other companies it has invested in, such as Uber and WeWork, the Wall Street Journal report said, citing people familiar with the matter.

 SoftBank could also be aiming to secure another source of cash flow to fund further spending.
 "Float" - the amount of insurance premiums collected before claims are paid - can be used as cheap funding by insurers, making them attractive to investors.

 SoftBank founder Masayoshi Son has said he wants to build a group of industry-leading companies that, powered by technological advancements in artificial intelligence and interconnected devices, will endure for 300 years.

-Through its investment arm centred on the Vision Fund, the world's largest private equity fund, SoftBank has already funnelled $27.5 billion into tech firms around the world.
+Through its investment arm centered on the Vision Fund, the world's largest private equity fund, SoftBank has already funneled $27.5 billion into tech firms around the world.
 That could bring a huge number of potential insurance customers - from ride-share drivers to dog walking app users - into what Son calls his "synergy group" of companies.

 The purchase of a stake in Swiss Re would be the latest in a constant stream of investments that have made valuing SoftBank difficult and left a "conglomerate discount" weighing on its share price.